portfedh/fx_email/README.md

 1. The exchange rate for the current month and the next 2-4 days.

-2. The echange rate for the current year.
+2. The exchange rate for the current year.

 3. The exchange rate for the current year.